sstsimulator/sst-docs/docs/cpp/eli/sst_eli_doument_subcomponent_slots.md

 ### Remarks

 Specifies one or more slots for subcomponents.
-Each slot can have 1 or more object in it.
+Each slot can have 1 or more subcomponents assigned to it.

 ## Requirements

 ```cpp
 #include <sst/core/elementinfo.h>
 ```

 ## Syntax